holgerd77/django-public-project/docs/index.rst

-.. django-big-projects-watch documentation master file, created by sphinx-quickstart on Mon Aug  6 14:08:32 2012.
+.. django-public-project documentation master file, created by sphinx-quickstart on Mon Aug  6 14:08:32 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-django-big-projects-watch - Documentation
+django-public-project - Documentation
 =========================================

 Django Public Project (DPP) is a specialised **content management system** written in ``Python/Django``